HMT: A Hardware-Centric Hybrid Bonsai Merkle Tree Algorithm for High-Performance Authentication: Technical Background

 \section{Technical Background}

-Merkle tree and its variants including Bonsai Merkle tree and similar integrity trees have been used in different domains for data/metadata authentication or integrity verification.
-MT structures have been used for message authentication in blockchain implementations and attack prevention in smart grid systems~\cite{lin2017survey, li2013efficient}.
-There have been notable work with MT-based integrity check in fields like wireless networks~\cite{sun2019non} and cloud computing~\cite{mao2017position, mohan2020merkle}.
+The primary idea of Merkle tree-based verification was introduced in a work of Leslie Lamport~\cite{lamport1979constructing, szydlo2004merkle}.
+Consequently, this idea was extended upon to create a binary tree where the tree leafs are constructed from an irreversible function applied on its children~\cite{merkle1987digital, szydlo2004merkle}.
+Usually a cryptographic hash function is used for this purpose~\cite{gueron2016memory}.
+Even though a Merkle tree can effectively mitigate different memory-based integrity attacks including splicing, spoofing and replay, its huge memory overhead of has been a major obstacle for its widespread adoption for the use-cases where data authentication is of paramount importance~\cite{elbaz2009hardware}.
+This problem was solved by the proposal of a smaller tree called Bonsai Merkle Tree (BMT) that leverages counter-mode encryption technique where the encrypted data would be protected by a hash-based MAC (HMAC) and the tree only needs to protect encryption metadata~\cite{rogers2007using}.
+Another variant of MT, known as parallel/SGX-style tree or Tree of Counters (ToC) yields higher level nodes using a combination of encryption counters and children nodes and supports parallel update operations\cite{alwadi2020phoenix, zubair2019anubis}.
+However, ToC implementation typically faces issues with parallel operations in a real-time system due to high overheads and makes the design considerably more complex than BMT in recovery-critical systems\cite{han2021dolos}.
+Merkle tree and similar integrity trees have been used in different domains for data/metadata authentication or integrity verification.
+Such tree structures have also been used in for message authentication in blockchain implementations and attack prevention in smart grid systems~\cite{lin2017survey, dattani2019overview, li2013efficient}.
+There have been notable work with MT-based integrity check in fields like wireless networks~\cite{sun2019non, berbecaru2008performance} and cloud computing~\cite{mao2017position, mohan2020merkle}.
 The significance of BMT in hardware security is also noteworthy, especially with the emergence of new technologies like Non-Volatile Memory (NVM) where the ability of data retention after a crash allows an attacker to temper the confidentiality and integrity of stored information before the system can fully recover\cite{ye2018osiris, zubair2019anubis, alwadi2020phoenix}.
-Recent FPGA-targeted secure memory systems have been using BMT for verification~\cite{zou2019fast, zou2022ares}.
+The use of BMT is noticeable in modern FPGA-based reconfigurable systems as a few of the recent FPGA-targeted secure memory platforms have been using eager BMT for integrity authentication of security metadata, while also featuring novel hardware-level optimizations~\cite{zou2019fast, zou2021hermes, zou2022ares}.